Below are my categorized and annotated book recommendations for psychiatry residents, including book recommendations for the psychiatry boards.

 For those dreaded medicine months, UpToDate is still probably the very best resource.
 But if you prefer a pocket guide for the not-so-white coat, MGH’s Pocket Medicine is still the best.
 For when you’re on the psych wards, MGH also makes the Residency Handbook of Psychiatry.

-Stahl’s Essential Psychopharmacology is the best resource for learning psychopharm as a first-year resident.
+Stahl’s Essential Psychopharmacology is classically considered the best resource for learning psychopharm as a first-year resident.
 Start with Stahl and you’ll have a good foundation.
 Well organized, well written, excellent diagrams.

 Essentials of Clinical Psychopharmacology goes into serious detail where Stahl does not.
 So much detail that many individual drugs have entire chapters (12 pages on buspirone anyone?).
 The downside is that each chapter has its own authors and the editing is not tight—there’s a fair amount of repetition.